claudiuconstantin/forest-time-jekyll/_posts/2014-08-20-app-review-wunderlist.markdown

 As I mentioned before, there is no better way to manage our goals and progression than drawing it up on a piece of paper, making up a deadline which keeps us motivated, but what about managing your time and every days?

-> If your memory sucks, a notebook is worth a few bucks
+> "If your memory sucks, a notebook is worth a few bucks." — My sister

 Personally, I haven’t used neither diary nor calendar nor ToDo lists.
 Considering that